awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 **Note**
 For log restores, either the database must be in a state of restoring or a task must already exist that restores with NORECOVERY\.
 You can't restore log backups while the database is online\.
-You can’t submit a log restore task on a database that already has a pending restore task with RECOVERY\.
+You can't submit a log restore task on a database that already has a pending restore task with RECOVERY\.
 Log restores aren't supported on Multi\-AZ instances\.

 #### Examples<a name="SQLServer.Procedural.Importing.Native.Restore.Log.Examples"></a>